Who I am

 I’m a white, queer, cisgender, and educated elder woman;

-Across my lifetime, I’ve embraced my evolving faith and fluid sexuality,
+I’ve always embraced my evolving faith and fluid sexuality,

 Professionally...

-I’ve worked with people experiencing grief, trauma, mental illness,
+I worked with adults experiencing grief, crises, trauma, mental illness, and

-The listening skills, intuition, and empathy I developed as a clinician
+The listening skills, intuition, and empathy I developed as a psychotherapist

-are central to my practice as a spiritual companion.
+continue to be essential in my practice as a spiritual companion.

 Spiritually...